Path to Professorship Fellows

 Postdoctoral Training: University of Maryland, College Park

 Stefan Malone Cooper Jr. is native of Sumter, South Carolina.
 He obtained a B.S. in chemistry from College of Charleston in Charleston, South Carolina and Ph.D. in synthetic organic chemistry from Louisiana State University in Baton Rouge, Louisiana.
 His dissertation is entitled: “Trans-Positioning” carbons within strained caged bicyclic(s): ROM/RCM (Ring-opening/Ring-closing) metathesis and Dieckmann/retro-Dieckmann condensation routes to a cis-declain infrastructure.”
 Dr. Cooper conducted postdoctoral research at the University of Maryland in College Park, Maryland, under Dr. Herman O. Sintim.
-In January 2016, he joined Hampton-Brandesis’s (PREM) Partnership for Research and Education in Materials as a Path to Professorship (PTP) fellow.
-Current work is in developing photosensitive micelles for drug delivery application.
+In January 2016, he joined the Hampton-Brandeis PREM as the first Path to Professorship (PTP) fellow.